mirego/accent/README.md

 **The first developer-oriented translation tool**.
 Accent’s engine coupled with the asynchronous flow between the translator and the developer is what makes Accent the most awesome tool of all.

-The Accent API provides a powerful abstraction around the process of translating and maintaing the translations of an app.
+The Accent API provides a powerful abstraction around the process of translating and maintaining the translations of an app.

 * **Collaboration**.
 Centralize your discussions around translations.
 * **History**.
 Full history control and actions rollback. _Who_ did _what_, _when_.